kpiq/jjChkConn/README.md

 jjchkconn

-jjchkconn v1.3.3 : This version fixes the logic to calculate the amount of seconds/minutes/hours that the service as down or degraded.
+jjchkconn v1.3.4 : This version replaces hard-coded values for the number of pings to be used for Type2 steps, and for the maximum latency acceptable for local gateway checks.

 About